kamranahmedse/developer-roadmap/src/roadmaps/graphql/content/107-pagination.md

 There are several ways to implement pagination in GraphQL:

-- Using cursor-based pagination
+- Cursor-based pagination
-- Using offset-based pagination
+- Offset-based pagination
-- Using relay-style pagination
+- Relay-style pagination

 To learn more, visit the following links: